dancju/dancju.github.io/_posts/2019-01-30-dag-cryptocurrency.md

 title: Comparison of DAG-based cryptocurrencies
 ---

 The linear data structure highly constrains the performance of blockchain.
-Let's forget about the Bitcoin bottlenecks like its 1MiB/10min constraint for now.
-Imagine we're designing a high-performance payment system.
-If users are only allowed to append transactions/blocks when they have the latest whole ledger, plenty of time would be wasted in communicating and ensuring their ledger synchronised, and therefore can't reach a throughput as high as MasterCard/Visa.
+In most blockchain implementations like Bitcoin, users are only allowed to append transactions/blocks when they have the latest whole ledger, plenty of time would be wasted in communicating and ensuring their ledger synchronised, and therefore can't reach a throughput as high as MasterCard/Visa.
 In a traditional distributed system like MasterCard/Visa, sharding would be used so transactions could be stored in the geographically nearest data centre.
-However, in a decentralised system, it could be challenging to design a sharding protocol upon blockchain while keeping the tamper resistance.
+However, in blockchain systems, introducing of a sharding protocol, or any other manner of reducing geographic redundancy, would damage its tamper resistance, and therefore a balance between tamper resistance and low geographic redundancy is required.

 Many cryptocurrencies try to fix this contradiction by replacing the linear chain with a directed acyclic graph (DAG), with which users are allowed to append their transactions/blocks to a slightly out-dated ledger, and finally, their modifications would be jointly confirmed.
 This approach shares the basic idea of sharding: data could be stored in a regional node for a regional consensus, and finally become a global consensus.
-With such compromise, performance (throughput) and security (tamper resistance) could be balanced.
+With such compromise, a balance between performance (throughput) and security (tamper resistance) is possible.

 In this article, 3 DAG-based cryptocurrencies, _IOTA_, _Obyte_, and _Conflux_ will be introduced.
 All of them are claimed to reach a high throughput, and the only performance bottleneck is the network infrastructure.
-In all of them, the following topics will be illustrated.
+In all of them, the following topics will be discussed.

-1. How transactions were organised into a DAG instead of a blockchain;
+1. How transactions were organised into a DAG instead of a linear chain;
 1. Why they were designed as the way they are; and
-1. How the tamper resistance is maintained.
+1. How tamper resistance is maintained.

 Other subordinate topics regarding cryptocurrency, such as PoW/PoS, smart contract VM, will not be discussed.
 I will try to avoid mentioning the terms defined in their documents to make this article less painful to read.

-**WARNING:** There's no investment advice rendered in this article.
+**Of course, no investment advices would be rendered in this article.**

 # IOTA